courtneykelly/Projects/Lambda/README.md

 * Parse HTML: takes url string, and parses HTML content, returns json object

-* Lambda Limits: pushes the AWS Lambda limit of 50 MB for a given deployment package, using the [Zappa tool](https://github.com/Miserlou/Zappa).
+* Lambda Limits: pushes the AWS Lambda limit of 50 MB for a given deployment package, using the [Zappa tool](https://github.com/Miserlou/Zappa)

+* Summarize: takes url string and number of sentences, returns summary of given url with desired # of sentences [default 5]

+* Scrapy Splash: attempt to put scrapy splash web scrapers behind a lambda function, so far unsuccessful (so far!)